simplelocalize/simplelocalize-cli/README.md

   --downloadPath <DOWNLOAD_PATH_PATTERN>
   --downloadFormat <DOWNLOAD_FORMAT>
 ```

+You can use `{lang}` placeholder to specify language or locale and `{ns}` placeholder to specify namespace,
+e.g.: `./src/translations/{lang}/{ns}.json`.

+Download format is a format of the file(s) with translations.
+Supported formats: https://simplelocalize.io/docs/general/file-formats/

 #### Additional parameters:
 - `--downloadOptions` allows you to pass [additional options](https://simplelocalize.io/docs/general/options/) to the download command.
 Eg.: `--downloadOptions WRITE_NESTED`.